FloTorch/Resources/README.md

 # Resources

-FloTorch resources for example usage, industry applications, and more.
+FloTorch resources for usage, industry applications, and more.

 ## Getting Started